-The REIT also has pledged the shares of the following companies: SCI Baldi, SCI Jeuneurs, Cancorp Trio 1, Cancorp Trio 2, and Cancorp Trio 3.
-Furthermore, SCI Baldi, SCI Veronese, SCI Sabliere and SCI Jeuneurs also need to comply with banking covenants.
-The REIT was in compliance with all covenants on December 31, 2019.
+The companies Cancorp Trio 1, Cancorp Trio 2, Cancorp Trio 3, SCI Baldi, SCI Veronese, SCI Sabliere, SCI Jeuneurs and Walpur also need to comply with banking covenants.
+The REIT was in compliance with all covenants on December 31, 2020.

-A second ranking mortgage was granted by SCI Sabliere and third and fourth row ranked mortgages on the were also granted by SCI Veronese.
+Second rank mortgages on the building was granted by the company SCI Sabliere and third and fourth row rank mortgages on the building were also granted by the company SCI Veronese.

-SCI Metropolitain, has granted a leasing cash reserve to the lessor for \$146.0 million.

-Cancorp Trio 1, Cancorp Trio 2, and Cancorp Trio 3 have set up a capital expenditure reserve for \$3.93 million.
+Finally, the company SCI Veronèse has granted a leasing cash reserve to the bank (Palatine) for \$1.6 million and the companies Cancorp Trio 1, Cancorp Trio 2, Cancorp Trio 3 have set up a capex reserve for \$3.9 million.